Organa-DNA/dna/_docs/sales.md

 Having said that, we do share.
 That's part of being connected to the Home.

-As a consultant or contractor, timing is a huge challenge.
+As an adviser or contractor, timing is a huge challenge.
 When will my next gig start, will I have one or multiple gigs at the same time?
-How likely is it that a future client will come knocking on the door precisely when I'm done with my current client, etc etc. Most of us who have experienced life as a consultant know we tend to have too much work or too little work, never just enough :0
+How likely is it that a future client will come knocking on the door precisely when I'm done with my current client, etc etc. Most of us who have experienced life as an adviser know we tend to have too much work or too little work, never just enough :0

 The solution is *load balancing* - having a group of trusted Members that you can send clients to and receive clients from.
 And that's exactly what Organa is - a bunch of trusted Members!

 The [bun protocol](bun-protocol.html) is our main tool for routing client requests between each other.
-It helps connect the right client with the right consultant at the right time, which benefits everyone!
+It helps connect the right client with the right adviser at the right time, which benefits everyone!
 And it works pretty OK without any kind of central control :)

 How do we handle conflicts, such as two Members competing for the same client gig?
 --------------------------------------------------------------------------------------